cass-kul/cass-kul.github.io/_exercises/c-asm-basics.md

 input/output (STanDard I/O).

-We use the `printf` function from `stdio.h` to print the text "Hello world" followed by a line break.
+We use the `printf` function from `stdio.h` to print the text "Hello world" followed by a line break (`\n`).
 Later in this session, we will see how to print variable values as part of our string.

 C programs always have to contain a `main` function.
 This is where the execution will